Don’t Allow Fear to Destroy Your Peace

 How much in love with life am I?
 Is my curiosity alive?
 My gratitude?
 My mind?
 My imagination?
 My laughter and sense of humor?
 My creativity?
 My powers of generosity and compassion?
 My powers for continually generating and regenerating life?”

 Now, I could profess to be a “new creation in Christ” (2 Cor.
 5:17), and would love to project that out into the world.
 But I believe saying it and living it are so very different.
-It’s much easier to say, far more challenging to live.
+It’s much easier to say but far more challenging to live.

 So, here I am, “shaken awake”, intent on not falling back asleep.
 I have missed too much.
 I don’t want to miss another glorious moment of life!
 God has given us a mandate to live and love fully in this broken world, and as beings created in his image, he has given us all we need to do just that!